-Visiting Prague as a solo traveler?
+Visiting Prague as a solo traveller?
 No worries – even ladies.
 You absolutely don´t have to be afraid, Prague and the whole Czech Republic is very safe country.
-According to Global Peace Index 2020, Czech Republic ranks among the top 10 safest countries in the world.
+According to Global Peace Index 2022, Czech Republic ranks among the top 10 safest countries in the world.

 My name is Dana, Prague local guide and also founder of Prague Behind The Scenes – small touring company.
 Besides being a professional in a travel industry I am also a frequent solo traveler.
 In this blog post I would like to share with you my tips for your solo trip to Prague.

 1. Where to stay?
 Best locations for solo travelers

 Prague doesn´t have no-go zones and you can perfectly stay wherever you wish or where your budget allows.
 Many solo travelers prefer staying downtown (Old town, Lesser town, New town, Castle district) where they can easily meet other travelers.
 When staying there, everything is close to hand – but of course also less authentic and less local and more expensive.
 If you prefer more genuine experience I can recommend you areas called Letná or Vinohrady.
 This is something what we call extended downtown.
 Very popular locations where lot of expats live.
 There are also many great local restaurants, bars and cafés catering locals – no tourist traps.
 Prague is not a big city and you can perfectly walk from Vinohrady or Letná to the city center for sightseeing.
 Prague is also very safe at night.
 Public transport is reliable and clean and you can always find a connection – even during the late hours.

 2. How to explore Prague as a solo traveler?